-Archery World Cup: India women’s compound team wins silver
+Archery World Cup: India win bronze and silver

-India opened their medal tally at the ongoing Archery World Cup at Antalya in Turkey on Friday with the compound women team of Jyothi Surekha Vennam, Muskan Kirar and Divya Dhayal bagging a silver medal.
+India opened their medal tally at the ongoing Archery World Cup at Antalya in Turkey on Friday with the compound women team of Jyothi Surekha Vennam, Muskan Kirar and Divya Dhayal bagging a silver medal and mixed pair of Abhishek Verma and Vennam adding a bronze.

 The Indian women compound team lost to winners Chinese Taipei, who finished 231, by three points.
 Vennam, Kirar and Dhayal lost the first two rounds but attempted a comeback in the third and fourth rounds to claim the second position.
-India scored 57, 55, 59 and 57 to take their total points to 228 in comparison to Cheinese Taipei’s 59, 58, 57 and 57.
+India scored 57, 55, 59 and 57 to take their total points to 228 in comparison to Chinese Taipei’s 59, 58, 57 and 57.
+Meanwhile, South Korea pulled off a performance to beat hosts Turkey 227-224 and claim the bronze medal.

 The compound women’s team podium at #WCAntalya: